vicvv/DEVOPS1/DEVOPS/VagrantVSAutomation/README.txt

 The original Vagrantfile was modify to exclude manual download of VSCode package.
-Please see config.vm.provision "installvscode" section for detailes on using curl and instull of VSCode
+Please see config.vm.provision "installvscode" section for detailes on using curl and VS code install